New claims await pope's sex abuse investigators in Chile

 SANTIAGO: More sex abuse accusations against the Roman Catholic Church in Chile are emerging, including against Pope Francis's own Jesuit order, shortly after the Vatican accepted resignations from three of the country's bishops in the wake of an abuse and cover-up scandal that has seriously damaged the conservative Andean country's most popular religion.

-Several people who claim to have been abused by members of the Jesuit and Marist religious communities in Chile said they have requested time with Archbishop Charles Scicluna of Malta, and Father Jordi Bertomeu, a Spanish official from the Vatican, during their week-long "reparation and reconciliation" mission due to start on Tuesday in Santiago.
+Several people who claim to have been abused by members of the Jesuit and Marist religious communities in Chile said they have requested time with Archbishop Charles Scicluna of Malta, and Father Jordi Bertomeu, a Spanish official from the Vatican, during their week-long "reparation and reconciliation" mission that started on Tuesday in Santiago.

 Scicluna and Bertomeu were in Chile in February to investigate accusations of abuse.
 They conducted 64 interviews during that visit.
 The scandal came to a head when the pontiff visited the country in January.